 Some positions require staff to have specific certifications; you may apply for a position even if you have not yet completed the required certification, as long as you do so before your employment begins.
-In most cases, the cost of certification is entirely your own.
+Camp may be able to help you find certification or sponsor some of the cost.

 Salaries & Bonuses

-Camp Sealth staff are paid a weekly rate for camper sessions (July 4 to August 29); rates vary by position and are listed on the website.
-The weekly rate for all staff during the training weeks is $100 per week.
-Returning staff receive an additional bonus of $5 per week for each full season previously worked (max. $25 per week).
+Camp Sealth staff are paid a weekly rate for their employment; rates vary by position and are listed on the website Returning staff receive an additional bonus of $5 per week for each full season previously worked (max. $25 per week).

 Food and lodging is provided for all positions, in addition to workers’ compensation insurance, time off between sessions, and at least two hours off each full day of camp.
-Other perks include free laundry service, a staff lounge with wi-fi and Netflix, free coffee/cocoa bar and a beautiful setting.
+Other perks include free laundry, a staff lounge with wi-fi and Netflix, free coffee/cocoa bar and a beautiful setting.

 Dates of Employment

-Most positions start on June 17 and end August 29.
-All staff are expected to work the full season, including the training weeks.
+Most positions start on June 18-19 and end on August 30th.
+All staff are expected to attend staff training weeks.
 Time off (up to one week) must be requested prior to hire.
 If you need more than one week off, this can be discussed in your interview.
 We may have some flexibility depending on the position applied and the schedule changes requested.
 Exceptions may be made for returning staff, who can apply for half-summer positions (minimum four weeks).

 The cost of transportation to Camp Sealth is entirely your own responsibility.
 We can provide a pick-up at the airport, bus, train, or ferry terminals at the beginning and end of your employment.
 Camp Sealth will also provide transportation for occasional staff recreational activities on break days, but all other transportation to/from camp is your own responsibility.

-Summer staff can apply to stay on after camp ends to help with fall school and retreat groups to earn extra money.
+There may be opportunities to start early in the spring, or work later in the fall, working with school and retreat groups to earn extra money.
 Let us know on your application if you’re available to start earlier than June 18 or stay later than September 1st.